 How to Grow a Sensitive Plant From a Cutting

 Sensitive plants are easy to grow from cuttings.
 Take a cutting from a branch that is at least 4 inches long.
 Dip the end into some rooting hormone and then gently press it into a container filled with moist soil.
 These are tropical plants, so you will need to provide a warm moist environment for them.
 Place a plastic bag over the pot to provide the necessary humidity.
 Place the container in a sunny window in a warm room that is at least 65⁰F.
-You will know that roots have formed when you see new growth on your cutting, about 2 to 4 weeks.
+You will know that roots have formed when you see new growth on your cutting, in about 2 to 4 weeks.

 How to Grow a Sensitive Plant From Seed

 Growing a sensitive plant from seed is a little more labor intensive that growing from a cutting.
 The seed coats are extremely hard.
 To soften them up, you can either soak them overnight or nick them with a knife being careful not to injure the embryo inside.
 Nicking the seeds makes a small opening where water can get in to start the germination process.

 Surface sow your pre-treated seeds in a container with moist soil.
+Don't cover them.
 They need light to germinate.
 Keep the soil moist but not wet.
 Place the container in a sunny window in a warm room that is at least 65⁰F.
 Germination should occur within a week.
 Seeds that have not been soaked or nicked can take up to 2 to 3 weeks to germinate.

 © 2019 Caren White